cogentcore/cogent/README.md

 # TODO

+* C-c C-c coming up in the wrong window!

 * C-X C-o -- open same file in other view -- super handy!

 * auto-post commands taking too long -- too much updating etc.  major part of it is the re-open - not sure what to do about that but perhaps we could, in that specific case, display the current markup and put the re-highlight into the background thread?